 Corporate cards eliminate reimbursement delays and make it easier to support the people doing the work, especially in community-driven organizations where fast action is often needed.

-With corporate cards, managers can set spending limits by role or card.
+With corporate cards, managers can set spending limits by role, card, and employee.

 For example, you can set $100 per month for peer outreach workers or $2,000 for event managers.
 Enable pre-approvals for larger expenses like venue bookings or tech equipment.
 Use single-use virtual cards to prevent fraud or overages when paying new vendors, ordering printed materials or trialing new software.